 Understand Volvo Haldex AWD system

-If you are looking to understand Volvo Haldex AWD problems it is important to point out that there are several generations of Haldex AWD system.
+If you are looking to understand Volvo Haldex AWD problems it is important to point out that there are several generations of the Haldex AWD system.

 - Generation 1, from 1998 - this system utilizes an electronically controlled hydraulic-mechanical All-Wheel-Drive concept, which attempts to engage the rear wheels when the front wheels start to slip.